keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 # [Explore the data on your own!](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&d=tree,map&f_country=Austria&m=div&p=full)

-* You can explore the data in more details by clicking on "Explore the data yourself" in the upper right corner.
+* You can explore the data in more details by clicking on **Explore the data yourself** in the upper right corner.

 * Click on a branch to magnify it.
 Click again to zoom out.